Tips for Reducing Fuel Costs

 A common myth that has circulated for ages is that filling up your tank with premium gas will boost your vehicles’ MPGs.

-However, while you should always use premium gas in vehicles that require it, a recent study from AAA of vehicles that do not recommend or require premium gasoline found that “The modest fuel economy improvements found in AAA tests do not offset the higher cost of premium gasoline.
+However, while you should always use premium gas in vehicles that require it, a study from AAA of vehicles that do not recommend or require premium gasoline found that “The modest fuel economy improvements found in AAA tests do not offset the higher cost of premium gasoline.
 For those vehicles that do not recommend or require premium gasoline, AAA suggests drivers opt for the lower priced, regular fuel.”

 Monitor Your Tires